Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe

-These simulations verify that the tabGAP is able to reliably predict the H–H interactions within an \aFe~lattice for the non-ZPE corrected dynamics, since its training dataset included numerous configurations with H concentrations between $\myqtyrange{10}{20}{\atp}$.
-Moreover, it accurately reproduces the interstitial H pair binding energies calculated with DFT, which is also in line with the conclusion of a low probability of H clustering within the Fe matrix.
-However, taking into account the ZPE correction might affect this conclusion significantly, as it increases the solution energy in \aFe~\cite{haywardInterplayHydrogenVacancies2013b}, and therefore most likely reduces solubility.
-This is, however, out of the scope of the present study.
+These simulations demonstrate the Fe-H tabGAP's applicability in modeling the solute H-H interactions in \aFe at finite temperature.
+The Fe-H tabGAP accurately reproduces the interstitial H pair binding energies from DFT calculations, and doesn't produce clustering distributions of interstitial H in room temperature MD simulations.
+Both of these results support the conclusion of a low probability of H clustering within the defect-free Fe matrix at realistic solute concentrations.
+However, there are some computational results indicating H-H interaction-driven clustering around dislocations \cite{vonpezoldHydrogenenhancedLocalPlasticity2011,houHydrogenClusteringBcc2020}.
+These considerations are, however, out of the scope of the present study.